In RMsis, Requirements can exist only at the leaf level. However, when a Requirement is Indented, the previous requirement becomes it's Container.

-Context menu options "Select Children in Filter/ Deselct Children" can be used to select/ deselect children of a parent.
+Context menu options "Select Children in Filter/ Deselct Children" can be used to select/ deselect children of a Container.

-Since the following operations do not work on parents, warning will be shown for these operations, whenever parent is also selected:
+Since the following operations do not work on Containers, a warning will be shown for these operations, whenever a container is also selected: